Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: Introduction

 where $A : \R^n \rightrightarrows \R^n$ and $B : \R^n \rightrightarrows \R^n$ are two (possibly nonmonotone) operators.
 Given stepsize $\gamma > 0$, strictly positive relaxation parameters $\lambda_k > 0$, and a certain initial guess $s^0\in\R^n$, the (relaxed) Douglas\hyp{}Rachford splitting method consists of the following iterates:

-For $\lambda_k=1$, this method corresponds to classic Douglas-Rachford splitting \cite{douglas1956Numerical}, while for $\lambda_k=2$, it is classic Peaceman\hyp{}Rachford splitting (PRS) \cite{peaceman1955Numerical}.
+For $\lambda_k=1$, this method corresponds to classic Douglas-Rachford splitting \cite{douglas1956Numerical}, while for $\lambda_k=2$, it reduces to Peaceman\hyp{}Rachford splitting (PRS) \cite{peaceman1955Numerical}.
 Initially introduced to solve systems of linear equations emerging in heat conduction problems, these methods were later extended in \cite{lions1979Splitting} for finding zeros of the sum of two maximally monotone operators, and convergence of the sequence $\seq{u^k}$ to a solution was shown \cite{lions1979Splitting,svaiter2011Weak}.

 In the optimization setting, global convergence of classic DRS (corresponding to $\lambda_k = 1$) in the nonconvex setting was obtained in \cite{li2016Douglas} assuming that one function is Lipschitz differentiable.
-Similarly, classic PRS (corresponding to $\lambda_k = 2$) was considered in \cite{li2017Peaceman} under the additional requirement that the smooth function is strongly convex.
+Similarly, PRS (corresponding to $\lambda_k = 2$) was considered in \cite{li2017Peaceman} under the additional requirement that the smooth function is strongly convex.
 These results were then unified in \cite{themelis2020DouglasRachford} and tight stepsize ranges for (relaxed) \ref{eq:DRS} in the nonconvex setting were provided.
 When restricting to their setting (one function being Lipschitz differentiable), we will show that when the nonsmooth term has a so-called \emph{semimonotone} subdifferential, our theory allows for a larger stepsize range compared to \cite{themelis2020DouglasRachford} (see \cref{rem:comparison:DRS:optimization}).

 A convergence analysis of \ref{eq:DRS} for minimizing the sum of an $\alpha$-convex and a $\beta$-convex function has been provided in \cite{guo2017Convergence} under the assumption that $\alpha + \beta > 0$, i.e. in the convex case.
 Similar results were obtained for \ref{eq:DRS} applied to inclusion problems involving the sum of an $\alpha$\hyp{} and a $\beta$\hyp{}monotone operator \cite{dao2019Adaptive,giselsson2021compositions} and the sum of an $\alpha$\hyp{} and a $\beta$\hyp{}comonotone operator \cite{bartz2022Conical}, both under the assumption that $\alpha + \beta > 0$.
 In the former work, it is obvious that the so-called primal inclusion \eqref{prob:composite} is monotone, while in the latter, the so-called dual inclusion \eqref{eq:dual} is monotone due to \cite[Lem.
 2.6]{bauschke2021Generalized}.
 Therefore, the achieved results in this research direction have been limited to the case where either the primal or the dual problem is monotone.